febinjoy/brainbank/README.md

 ### Merge Notes
  This is a plugin for Obsidian that allows you to merge notes selected in the context menu into a single note.
 Please refer to https://github.com/fnya/merge-notes for more details.

+### PlantUML
+This plugin render PlantUML Diagrams in Obsidian.
+Please refer to https://github.com/joethei/obsidian-plantuml for more details.

 Remember, these plugins are like spices in a rich stew.
 Customize BrainBank to your taste!
 Explore, contribute, and keep the Obsidian community thriving.